 As well as telephone support and education the NSPCC helps families in Somerset with face-to-face support.
 This can be when they are struggling with extremely challenging situations such as illness (both physical and mental) and overcoming addition.
 There is also face-to-face support for children who have been sexually abused with the Letting The Future In service.

 Our team of child abuse lawyers see the long term devastation that childhood abuse and neglect can wreak on a person’s life.
 We are proud to support the NSPCC in the hope that abuse can be prevented.
-Last year we were delighted to raise over £4,000 with our 24 hour cycling event Breaking The Cycle and we are honoured to be able to offer ongoing support with our lawyers Elizabeth Duncan and Rachel Thain volunteering for the Somerset West branch of the NSPCC.
+Last year we were delighted to raise over £4,000 with our 24 hour cycling event Breaking The Cycle and we are honoured to be able to offer ongoing support with lawyer Elizabeth Duncan volunteering for the Somerset West branch of the NSPCC.
 Plans are afoot for more fundraising events in the future.